Is GST Registration Necessary for Sole Proprietorship Firms?

 4. Law relating to general and specific licenses

-5. Labour laws or the Employee Regulations like Employee Provident Fund (EPF), Employees’ State Insurance Corporation (ESIC), etc
+5. Labour laws or the Employee Regulation, such as Employee Provident Fund (EPF), Employees’ State Insurance Corporation (ESIC), etc

 6. Laws applicable to the specific business activity undertaken by the proprietor